arrayfire/arrayfire-py/docs/arrayandmatrixmanipulation.rst

-array()
+Array()
 *******
-**array()** can be used to create a (shallow) copy of a matrix with different dimensions.
+**Array()** can be used to create a (shallow) copy of another Array with dimensions different to the original.
 The total number of elements must remain the same.
 This function is a wrapper over the moddims() function discussed earlier.